Start9Labs/documentation/site/source/guides/flashing/flashing-pi.rst

 =======================
 This guide is for flashing StartOS to a micro SD card in order to install it on a Raspberry Pi with an external SSD.
 Please `contact support <https://start9.com/contact>`_ if you need to re-install your OS on a Server Lite (SD card storage).

-.. warning:: DO NOT DO THIS UNLESS YOU HAVE AN EXTERNAL SSD.
-If you are running in a "Lite" configuration (everything on an SD card), then flashing in the manner proscribed below WILL ERASE ALL YOUR DATA!
-Contact support for assistance instead.
+.. warning:: If you are running in a "Lite" configuration (everything on an SD card), then flashing that SD card in the manner proscribed below WILL ERASE ALL YOUR DATA!
+If you need to reflash and you are NOT using an external SSD (ie. you have a Server Lite), please contact support for assistance instead.

 Getting StartOS
 ---------------